Priorities

 A Safer, Healthier Olympia for Everyone

-My campaign is grounded in a commitment to strong support for local businesses, public safety, and compassionate solutions for our unhoused neighbors—all rooted in the belief that we must manage Olympia’s city budget with transparency, discipline, and long-term thinking.
+My campaign is grounded in a commitment to add housing, strong support for local businesses, public safety, and compassionate solutions for our unhoused neighbors - all rooted in the belief that we must manage Olympia’s city budget with transparency, discipline, and long-term thinking.

 Local Business, Local Pride